brentp/gargs/README.md

 + allows keeping output in order of input even when proceses finish out of order (via -o flag)

-An very simple example usage with 3 processes to echo some numbers:
+A very simple example usage with 3 processes to echo some numbers:

 ```
 $ seq 3 | gargs --log my.log -p 3 "echo {0}"